In his closing pitch to Iowa Republicans, Trump says their votes can help him punish his enemies

 “I have one foot in Nikki’s camp but we’ll see,” she said in Dubuque.
 “It’s an opportunity most Americans don’t get to be this close in person.”

-After his rally, Trump dropped by a Casey’s convenience store in Waukee with Burgum, where he picked up two pizzas and briefly chatted with reporters.
-“Big day, I think, for our country,” he said.
-“As you can see there’s been tremendous enthusiasm.”
+After his rally, Trump dropped by a Casey’s convenience store in Waukee with Burgum, where he picked up pizzas that a store worker said would be “the best you’ll ever have.”

-He later stopped at a firehouse, where he talked with firefighters about their trucks, posed for photos and asked for a slice of the pizza they were eating.
+He then headed to a firehouse, where he passed out the pizza, and chatted with a group of first responders about their trucks, posed for photos, and ate a slice.

 For the latest updates on the Iowa caucuses, follow the AP's live coverage.

-Fingerhut reported from Dubuque, Iowa, and Cooper reported from Phoenix.
-Associated Press writers Jill Colvin in Indianola, Iowa, and Meg Kinnard in Des Moines, Iowa, contributed to this report.
+Fingerhut reported from Dubuque and Cedar Rapids, Iowa.
+Associated Press writers Meg Kinnard in Des Moines, Iowa, and Jonathan J. Cooper in Phoenix contributed to this report.

 Credit: AP